JimMcL/Distfor/README.md

     copy /b example_Distfor-*.txt distances.csv

-If I was running on a Linux or MacOS computer, I would have used the command:
+If I were running on a Linux or MacOS computer, I would have used the command:

     cat example_Distfor_*.txt >distances.csv